Aylorian/Search-and-Destroy-1.3.5/README.md

     director of process flow and occurs after cp check, rather than during.
 The number of required mapper DB operations is reduced by roughly half and all of the post-process filtering has been eliminated, further improving performance and reducing ambiguity.
 This should finally put an end to most of the display and link-related problems that have plagued S&D since the beginning.

+    As of 24 April there is still an intermittent crash related to the target list builder and room cp's.
+It happened to me once but by the time I reloaded the plugin with debug etc. something had changed and would no longer crash.
+Reports from others basically the same.
+When I find it I'll fix it.

   Additional process improvements, bug fixes, and other changes include:

+ - Unknown target links were glitchier than expected but Mapper Extender and GUI should now handle them correctly.

  - Adjusted the room cp filtering parameters to deal with high-level mobs in low level areas.
 For example, living wall in Descent to Hell would come up as unknown because it's a level 85 mob in